 Jeffrey Glassman Injury Lawyers has extensive experience with multidistrict litigation and our attorneys have been admitted to some of the largest pending MDLs currently ongoing in the United States, including MDLs related to both defective hip implants and dangerous transvaginal mesh products.MDL Plaintiff Attorneys in Massachusetts Pursue Justice for Patients

 Multidistrict litigations are created by a seven-member United States Judicial Panel on Multidistrict Litigation.
 The seven members of the panel are appointed by the United States Supreme Court and the panel determines when it is appropriate to consolidate multiple cases pending in federal courts throughout the United States.

 When cases are consolidated in one court, individual plaintiffs often have their cases moved to a different state.
 The law on MDLs allows each plaintiff to continue being represented by his local attorney.

-The Law Offices of Jeffrey S. Glassman has been admitted to multiple pending MDLs, including:
+Jeffrey Glassman Injury Lawyers has been admitted to multiple pending MDLs, including:

 - An MDL pending in the Northern District of Georgia arising from problems with Wright Conserve metal-on-metal hip implant products.